-- A man’s house caught fire and he ordered another man to run in and save his property.
-But he didn’t get out in time and fire, which usually cooks food and keeps people warm, killed him.
+- A man’s house caught fire, and he ordered another man to run in and save his property.
+But he didn’t get out in time, so fire, which usually cooks food and keeps people warm, killed him.

 The king did not understand and said, “Just bring me the thieves.”
 Instead, the Bodhisatta told another story.

 - A man once ate so much food he could not digest it.
 So that which normally sustains life killed him.

 As before, the king said, “If you are able, bring me the thieves.”
 Still hoping to make the king understand, he told another story.

 - One time a strong wind, which usually provides comfortable relief from the heat, arose and broke a man’s limbs.